Corymbia/eucalyptus-documentation/content/iam_guide/managing_auth/eiam_task_oview/roles_tasks/roles_tasks_cross_acct_api_access/_index.md

     # euare-groupuploadpolicy --policy-name mongodb-bucket-access-role --group-name Testers --policy-document acctA-assume-role-acctB-policy.json

 The example below demonstrates how to use a python script leveraging the [boto](http://boto.readthedocs.org/en/latest/index.html) library.
 Another way to assume this role is to run the Euca2ools command, `euare-assumerole` , using the AccountA/user01 credentials.
-For more information regarding assuming a role, see an example from the [](../iam-guide/roles_tasks_assume_role_application.dita) section.
+For more information regarding assuming a role, see an example from the [Assume a Role]({{< ref roles_tasks_assume_role_application.md >}}) section.
 The script below performs the following actions:

 * Accesses STS to get temporary access key, secret key and token
 * List contents of bucket "mongodb-snapshots"

     =======================
     #!/bin/env python